 Losing a loved one to a car accident is never easy.
 You might be able to sue for substantial compensation, whether you were told about the accident or were in the accident itself.
 Knowing what to do is vital for securing compensation before the statute of limitations runs out.
 Once the statute of limitations is up, you may not be able to secure the compensation you need.

-If you were in a car accident that led to the loss of your loved one, then there are important steps to take.
+If you were in a car accident that led to the loss of your loved one, there are important steps to take.
 Taking these car accident steps is vital for protecting yourself from legal and financial trouble.
 Many of these steps will help you build a stronger wrongful death claim to increase your chances of compensation.

-Do not leave without writing down the driver’s basic contact, vehicle model, and auto insurance information before leaving.
+Do not leave without writing down the driver’s basic contact information, vehicle model, and auto insurance information before leaving.
 Without these details, you may not be able to file a car accident claim or wrongful death lawsuit.
 If the accident involved a hit-and-run and the driver cannot be located, collect as much information as you know.
 Write down what the driver’s vehicle looked like and what the driver looked like.
 License plate numbers can also be helpful.

 Collect as much evidence from the scene of the accident as possible.
 Take pictures of injuries and vehicle damages, write down what led to the accident, and write down witness contact information.
 Consider contacting a Kansas City car accident lawyer if you have questions about what other steps to take.

-If you were not in a car accident that resulted in the loss of your loved one, then the steps you take might look different.
+If you were not in a car accident that resulted in the loss of your loved one, the steps you take might be different.
 Collecting evidence tied to the car accident and loss of your loved one is still important.
 This might be more challenging if you are not at the scene of the accident.
 You may have to dig for evidence in the form of police reports, witnesses, and records pointing to what happened.

 Being aware of the most common causes of car accident fatalities can help with this process.
 Speeding, drugged driving, and distracted driving are some of the most well-known negligent causes of car accidents.
-Whether you were in a car accident or found out about the accident, identifying how the other driver caused the car accident is vital.
+Whether you were in a car accident or found out about the accident, determining how the other driver caused the car accident is vital.
+This cause must be deemed negligent for you to file a lawsuit.

-- Running red lights or stop signs
+• Running red lights or stop signs

-- Left turn accidents
+• Left turn accidents

-- Right-of-way related accidents
+• Right-of-way related accidents

-- Failing to check blind spots
+• Failing to check blind spots

-- Tailgating
+• Tailgating

-- Reckless lane changing
+• Reckless lane changing

 How to Sue for Wrongful Death

 When it comes to filing a wrongful death claim, you may have this option if you lost your loved one to a car accident.
 Negligence is vital for a wrongful death claim to work.
-This means the other driver must be partially at fault for the car accident that led to the loss of your loved one.
+This means, the other driver must be partially at fault for the car accident that led to the loss of your loved one.

 There can be many forms of negligence that range from reckless driving to failing to take proper steps to avoid a collision.
 Proving that the other driver was partially at fault for the accident can be difficult.
 A wrongful death lawsuit also requires people to prove a breach of duty, causation, and damages.